In this guide to buying your first guitar, we’ll help answer:

 When you dream of playing guitar, how does it all happen in your mind’s eye?
 Perhaps using a guitar app like Uberchord (click to download) to learn?
 Or are you shredding an awesome heavy metal guitar solo, sliding on your knees across a vast stage in front of thousands of adoring fans?
 Do you imagine a more intimate setting, jazzing up a storm in some exclusive New York nightclub?
 Is it amazing the crowd with your brilliant finger-picking at the Newport Folk Festival?

 Okay, maybe you’re not so ambitious and simply want to bash out a decent tune around a campfire.
 That’s fine — just be warned that doing any John Denver stuff hasn’t been considered cool for a long time.
+If you are guitar beginner with a guitar in hand already then I may suggest you check out: 10 Amazing Tips to Learn How to Play the Guitar with Good Technique.

 All the above will demand a very different type of playing technique and different types of guitars.
 The question is, from the very beginning do you start learning to play on the same type of guitar that you dream about?
 Will it make any difference?
 What are the pros and cons of each one?